parthi-siva/SadguruTeaShop/Readme.md

 This application has a form component which has name, price, quantity, description and option to upload photo to add new item to the inventory

+I have used #context API# to share the states between the components

 Once submitted it calls the backend Python Flask API to add the item to the sqlite3 database.

+I the backend I have used SQLAchemy to connect to sqlite3 database.Also I have used token based authentication for the APIs.

 The added Item appers on the side of the form